John Bentley

 Showdown Warrior — A machine learning framework for training Pokémon Showdown battle AI.
 Modular architecture lets you swap decision-making strategies.
 Bots can learn from self-play or by watching human matches.

 LumaBeat — An Arduino project that makes LED strips respond to music in real-time.
-Uses FFT to analyze audio frequencies and map them to colors—bass maps to redish, treble blue.
+Uses FFT to analyze audio frequencies and map them to colors—bass maps to reddish, treble blue.

 Fixing a Typo on FreeBSD Setup Screens — I ran into this while setting up my Raspberry Pi to run FreeBSD and it led to my first FOSS OS contribution :)